-- A. Both academic and time amnesty that the College approved do not apply for purposes of computing financial aid academic progress. - B. All excused withdrawals are counted as attempted credits. - C. Financial aid eligibility is limited to 150% of the credits needed to graduate for each program of study.
+- A. Neither academic nor time amnesty, which the College approved, can be used when computing financial aid satisfactory academic progress (SAP). - B. All excused withdrawals are counted as attempted credits. - C. Financial aid eligibility is limited to 150% of the credits needed to graduate for each program of study.
 All attempted credits are counted toward this maximum, regardless of whether or not a student received aid during previous periods of enrollment.
-Credits transferred into the College are counted toward the 150% maximum limit. - D. There is a maximum limit of 30 developmental course credits. - E. Incomplete ("I") or unreported ("NR") grades are counted as attempted credits. - F. All attempted credits are counted whether or not a student received financial aid. - G. Students reinstated after being dropped for poor scholarship and/or insufficient progress will be ineligible for financial aid until they return to good academic standing.
-The Office of Financial Aid will review financial aid academic progress after each term.
-Students deemed not to be making satisfactory academic progress will be placed on financial aid probation.
-Students not meeting the probationary conditions as described in the Academic Standards and Progress Policy will be ineligible for financial aid.
-A student who failed to make academic progress may submit to the Financial Aid Academic Appeals Committee a request to have his/her financial aid eligibility reinstated based on: - 1. a death in the family; - 2. an injury or illness; or - 3. other extenuating circumstance
+Credits transferred into the College are counted toward the 150% maximum limit. - D. There is a maximum limit of 30 developmental course credits. - E. Incomplete ("I") or unreported ("NR") grades are counted as attempted credits. - F. All attempted credits are counted whether or not a student received financial aid.